Macro Cultural Debt

 But what happened instead is that we have spent most of our increased wealth on not regimenting our non-work lives.
 Instead of such things being arranged and regimented efficiently by big orgs, as in our work lives, we instead each make pretty autonomous and artisanal choices.
 For example, instead of wearing standard uniforms, living in dorms with shared bathrooms, and eating at cafeterias, we each vary and duplicate all this at great expense.
 (More)

-Though we allowed big competitive orgs to achieve high levels of efficiency and innovation in many key areas, we have so far coordinated to discourage people from helping them to achieve max competitive advantage in their non-work lives.
-How would this have worked?
-Imagine you sold a big fraction of your future income to a for-profit “style” org to which you gave the power to substantially influence where you live, what car you drive, what clothes you wear, how you do your hair and face, and what are your hobbies.
-They do this in consultation with you, to best complement your abilities and ambitions, but also to max your career income, so they can max their cut of it.
+How could this have worked?
+Imagine you sold a big fraction of your future income to a for-profit “style agent” org, to which you gave the power to substantially influence where you live, what car you drive, what clothes you wear, how you do your hair and face, and what are your hobbies.
+They would do this in consultation with you, to best complement your abilities and ambitions, but also to max your career income, so they can max their cut of it.

-Long ago both system and soul areas changed slowly together, such change being driven mainly by simple adaptive cultural evolution.
-But then a few centuries ago system areas developed much stronger ways to select for adaptive change.
-Soul areas at first tried to make minimal adjustments to accommodate system changes, but then around 1900, at the “modernism” transition, soul areas decided that the one thing they agreed on was that prior soul styles were no good.
+At first, soul areas of culture tried to make minimal adjustments to accommodate system changes, but then around 1900, at the “modernism” transition, soul area folk decided that the one thing they agreed on was that prior soul styles were no good.
 So they switched to eagerly seeking change, via exploring many possibilities and following cultural activists supported by youth movements.

 A rationale for this was to help soul areas adapt to fast changing system areas.
 And some soul changes did do this.
-But most were not tracking adaptive pressures, and so overall this has led to our soul culture drifting to into increasing maladaption.
-Which is the key problem what will cause our civ to fall, and future civs that replace us to also fall, until we either slow system evolution way down, or find ways to induce fast adaptive soul changes.
+But most were not tracking adaptive pressures, and so overall this change has led to our soul culture drifting to into increasing maladaption.
+Which is the key problem that will cause our civ to fall, and future civs that replace us to also fall, until we either slow system evolution way down, or find ways to induce fast adaptive soul changes.

 Financial debt is money you must repay, and technical debt is accumulated when insufficient maintenance costs are paid counter the usual tendencies of complex systems like software to rot.
 Let me now use the term “macro cultural debt” to describe the costs that cultures that must eventually repay when key parts of them decay into maladaption.
-Like the “org cultural debt” from the org culture literature.
+Like the “org culture debt” from the org culture literature.
 For over a century now we have been accumulating big cultural debt in our soul areas.

 I get that I’m not painting a pretty or inspiring picture here.
 But my first allegiance is to tell the truth.
-If you don’t want descendant cultures to be as different from us today as we are from most random past culture, but instead want some precious parts of our present soul culture to last far into the future, then we will need to find a way to package such precious parts with an overall adaptive whole cultural package.
-So we will need to somehow induce sufficient adaptive cultural evolution in most aspects of soul culture.
+If you don’t want descendant cultures to be as different from us today as we are from most random past cultures, but instead want some precious parts of our present soul culture to last far into the future, then we will need to find a way to package such precious parts with an overall adaptive cultural package.
+So we will need to somehow induce sufficient adaptive cultural evolution in most parts of soul culture.

 No offense, but the correct response to maladaption or a decayed current state, when possible, is to reset back to the last known good state.
 Bluntly, spiritual fitness requires a spiritual framework and community, which requires a religion and a church.
 Soulless orgs aren't going to fix the nihilism of modem life with metrics, there's no chance they are even capable of doing so, what is necessary is a return to God, the sacred, and the transcendental.
 Religious societies will outlast nonreligious ones.